-An androgen, a male sex hormone that is present in the blood of both men and women, Dehydroepiandrosterone sulfate (DHEAS) aids in developing male secondary sexual characteristics at puberty, and can be metabolized by the body into more potent androgens, such as testosterone and androstenedione, or changed into the female hormone estrogen.
-DHEAS is produced by the adrenal cortex, which is the outer layer of the adrenal glands, with smaller amounts being produced by the woman's ovaries and man's testes.
-DHEAS secretion is controlled by the pituitary hormone adrenocorticotropic hormone (ACTH) and other pituitary factors.
-Since DHEAS is primarily produced by the adrenal glands, it is a marker for adrenal function.
-Adrenal tumors, hyperplasia, and cancers can lead to the overproduction of DHEAS.
-Elevated levels may not be noticed in adult men, but can lead to amenorrhea and visible symptoms of virilization.
+Dehydroepiandrosterone sulfate (DHEA-S) is an androgen, a male sex hormone in the blood of both men and women.
+It plays a role in developing male secondary sexual characteristics at puberty.
+It can be metabolized by the body into more potent androgens, such as testosterone and androstenedione, or can be changed into the female hormone estrogen.
+DHEA-S is produced by the adrenal cortex, the outer layer of the adrenal glands, with smaller amounts produced by the woman's ovaries and the man's testes.
+DHEA-S secretion is controlled by the pituitary hormone, which is known as adrenocorticotropic hormone (ACTH), and other pituitary factors.
+Since the adrenal glands primarily produce DHEAS, it is helpful as a marker for adrenal function.
+Adrenal tumors, cancers, and hyperplasia can lead to the overproduction of DHEA-S. While elevated DHEA-S levels may not be detected in adult men, they can lead to visible virilization symptoms and amenorrhea.

-Testosterone Total & Free: Testosterone is a steroid hormone (androgen) that is produced by special endocrine tissue (the Leydig cells) in the male testes.
-Its production is controlled and controlled by luteinizing hormone (LH), which is manufactured in the pituitary gland.
-Testosterone works within a negative feedback mechanism, so as testosterone increases, LH decreases, while increased LH causes decreased testosterone.
-Testosterone levels are diurnal and peak in the early morning hours (about 4:00 to 8:00 am), and have the lowest levels in the evening (about 4:00 to 8:00 pm).
-Levels increase after exercise as well, but decrease with age.
-Nearly two-thirds of testosterone circulates in the blood bound to sex-hormone binding protein and slightly less than one-third is bound to albumin.
-A small percent circulates in the blood as free testosterone.
-The concentration of free testosterone is very low, normally <2% of the total testosterone concentration.
-In most women and men, >50% of total circulating testosterone is bound to sex hormone-binding globulin, SHBG, and most of the remaining is bound to albumin.
-Routinely available assay methods that are used to measure total testosterone are not sensitive enough to accurately quantitate the free testosterone fraction directly.
-Free testosterone is estimated in this particular test by a direct, analogue radioimmunoassay method.
-This assay uses a labeled testosterone analogue that has a low binding affinity for both albumin and SHBG but is bound by antitestosterone antibody used in the assay.
-Since the analogue is unbound in the plasma, it then competes with free testosterone for binding sites on an antitestosterone antibody that is immobilized on the surface of the polypropylene tube.
+Small amounts are produced in women's ovaries, and levels are tested to evaluate virilization.
+The concentration of free testosterone is deficient, typically <2% of the total testosterone concentration.
+In most men and women, >50% of total circulating testosterone is bound to sex hormone-binding globulin, SHBG, and most of the rest is albumin.
+Free testosterone is estimated in this test by a direct, analog radioimmunoassay method.
+This assay uses a labeled testosterone analog that has a low binding affinity for both SHBG and albumin but is bound by the anti-testosterone antibody used in the assay.
+Since the analog is unbound in the plasma, it competes with free testosterone for binding sites on an anti-testosterone antibody that is immobilized on the surface of the polypropylene tube.

-Thyroid-stimulating Hormone (TSH) is used to diagnose a thyroid disorder in someone with symptoms, screen newborns for an underactive thyroid, monitor thyroid replacement therapy in people with hypothyroidism, diagnose and monitor female infertility problems, help evaluate the function of the pituitary gland (occasionally), and screen adults for thyroid disorders, though expert opinions vary on the benefits of screening and at what age to begin.
+This test is commonly used to diagnose a thyroid disorder in someone with symptoms, screen newborns for an underactive thyroid, monitor thyroid replacement therapy in people with hypothyroidism, diagnose and monitor female infertility problems, help evaluate the function of the pituitary gland (occasionally), and screen adults for thyroid disorders.
+Although, expert opinions vary on the benefits of screening and at what age to begin.

 Free T4 is the active form of thyroxine and is thought to be a more accurate reflection of thyroid hormone function.
-The free T4 test is thought by many to be a more accurate reflection of thyroid hormone function and, in most cases, its use has replaced that of the total T4 test.
-A total T4 or free T4 test is primarily ordered in response to an abnormal TSH test result.
-Sometimes the T4 will be ordered along with a TSH to give the doctor a more complete evaluation of the adequacy of the thyroid hormone feedback system.
-These tests are usually ordered when a person has symptoms of hyperthroidism or hypothyroidism.
+The free T4 test is considered by many to be a more accurate reflection of thyroid hormone function, and, in most cases, its use has replaced that of the total T4 test.
+A total T4 or free T4 test is primarily ordered in response to an abnormal TSH result.
+However, sometimes the T4 will be ordered along with a TSH to give the healthcare provider a complete evaluation of the adequacy of the thyroid hormone feedback system.
+These tests are usually ordered when an individual has symptoms of hyperthyroidism or hypothyroidism.

 Trusted, Secure, & Confidential